saulpierotti/markdown_notebook/NS.md

 * Half of the neurons are in the cerebellum
 * Microglial cells are monocites, with different embriological origin that all the other glial cells
 	* They are the only cells able to pass the BBB
+* Neuron signal speed is related to myelination and fiber diameter